 Contact a VCF Attorney to Assist You With Filing a 9/11 FDNY Disability Retirement Claim

 Filing a 9/11 FDNY disability retirement claim with the September 11th Victim Compensation Fund can be a confusing process.
 It’s best to have the guidance of an experienced attorney who can help ensure you obtain the monetary award you deserve for your loss of earnings and pension benefits.
 The Dearie Law Firm, P.C. is dedicated to helping eligible FDNY members and their families secure their rightful compensation.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.